Obrovac, Croatia: Geography

 Obrovac is a town on the Zrmanja River some 11 km from the mouth of the river of the Novigrad sea.
 Above the town are the ruins of a fortified city.
-Its tributary Krupa attracts numerous day-trippers, and in recent times, rafting, canoe, and kayak lovers.
-Not far from the town of Krupa is a monastery with a valuable icon collection.
+Not far from its tributary, the town of Krupa, there is a monastery with a valuable icon collection.
 About 2 km north-west of the town, along the road heading up to the mountains, lies a huge deserted industrial complex, an alumina plant built in the 1970s.
 South of the town there is extraordinary Bijela River canyon with a lot of waterfalls and small ponds and pools.

 History

-Obrovac first got its name in 1337.
+The Croatian noble family Kurjaković, also known as the Counts of Krbava, were the first rulers of the town of Obrovac, which was first mentioned in 1337 under the name Obrouec.
 In 1527 Obrovac was taken over by the Ottoman Turks.

 In October 1683, the population of Venetian Dalmatia, principally Uskoks of Ravni kotari, took arms and together with the rayah (lower class) of the Ottoman frontier regions rose up, taking Skradin, Karin, Vrana, Benkovac and Obrovac.
 In 1687, Stojan Janković, a Morlach leader, forced the Ottomans out of Obrovac.

 In 2008, Obrovac unveiled a restored riviera, which was the biggest financial investment in the city since Croatian independence.
 In 2009, a mass grave from World War II was found in the area.